 The new FPVE PQS is now required as per U.S. Coast Guard Sector Organization Manual, COMDTINST M5401.6 (Series) and Mandatory Use of the Training Management Tool, COMDTINST 5270.2 (Series) for anyone beginning to pursue the FPVE certification.
 The Port State Control Examiner (PSCE) single performance standard is currently in development, so the FPVE job aid is not yet available.
 This document will be posted upon completion of the PSCE single performance standard.

-B. Members currently working to qualify with the old PQS must complete their certification no later than 6 months from the release of this message.
+Members currently working to qualify with the old PQS must complete their certification no later than August 2014.
 Members who cannot qualify with the old PQS by this time must complete the new FPVE PQS.

-3. Upon completion of the new FPVE PQS workbook, unit training officers shall enter the proper data into the Training Management Tool (TMT) in accordance with reference (d).
+Upon completion of the new FPVE PQS workbook, unit training officers shall enter the proper data into the Training Management Tool (TMT).

 The FPVE PQS also aligns with the FPVE Tactics, Techniques and Procedures (TTP) that were announced via ALCOAST 546/13.

 The Foreign Passenger Vessel Examiner PQS is available here.

 The Cruise Ship Rider Performance Guide is available here.